rbi-international/GenerativeAI_Multimodal_LLMs/README.md

 ## 🎯 Original Contributions & Technical Innovations

-While this project builds upon concepts from the "Generative AI with AI Agents MCP" course, it includes significant enhancements and original problem-solving that extend far beyond the course material.
+While this project builds upon concepts from the **["Generative AI with AI Agents MCP for Developers"](https://www.udemy.com/course/generative-ai-with-ai-agents-mcp-for-developers/)** course by **DS with Bappy**, it includes significant enhancements and original problem-solving that extend far beyond the course material.

 ### 🚀 Key Enhancements I Added